freqzas/freqzas/README.md

 - 👋 Hi, I’m @Aspero
-- 👀 I’m interested in Web development, Web design, Data structure.
+- 👀 I’m interested in Web development, Web design, Data science.
 Scripting
 - 🌱 I’m currently learning, NEXT.js and AI
 - 💞️ I’m looking to collaborate on creating a business
 - 📫 How to reach me DM